GamesCreed

 Age Of Empires IV

 The game itself is not a carbon copy of Age of Empires 2, but the fact that this game keeps coming up is a tell-tale sign of what the studio was aiming for.
-The control scheme is almost identical, so the game feels just suitable for someone who played Age of Empires 2.
+The control scheme is almost identical, so the game feels suitable for someone who played Age of Empires 2.

-The way building, gathering, exploring, and fighting work is almost the same, except for a few very welcome additions to the gameplay, like the fact you can post troops on the walls or use war ladders to storm such walls.
+The way building, gathering, exploring, and fighting work is almost the same, except for a few very welcome additions to the gameplay, like the fact that you can post troops on the walls or use war ladders to storm such walls.

 And this is not a complaint; quite the contrary.
 Veterans of the genre will feel like riding a bike after a few years of letting it succumb to rust in the garage, and newcomers will discover the same rusting bicycle and be fascinated by it, restore it to its former glory, and give it a spin with a new coat of paint.